danielireson/formplug/README.md

 # Formplug
 A form backend for static sites.
 Formplug is built using the Serverless Framework and runs on AWS Lambda.
 It uses API Gateway for routes, DynamoDB as a queue and SES to send emails.
+It has been heavily inspired by [Formspree](https://formspree.io/).

 ## Usage
 ### HTML forms